agnivadas/Private_Instagram_Downloader/README.md

 ## FAQ

 If HTTP Error 403 during GraphQL link generation then use proxy or vpn.
-Must Rsest the program for next session.
+Must `Reset` the program for next session.
 Instagram GraphQL request fetch 12 posts of feed maximum at a time so process repeat is required to download all posts .For highlights downloading no repeat process is required.